Nilaja03/Explainable-Anomaly-Detection-for-Maintenance-Optimization-in-Data-Center-Cooling-Systems/README.md

 ```

 ### 4. Launch the Streamlit Dashboard (Optional)
 The notebook writes and launches `DCapp.py` via `pyngrok`.
-To run it locally:
+To run it locally (add your ngrok API Key first):
 ```bash
 streamlit run DCapp.py
 ```